Codium-ai/pr-agent/docs/DESCRIBE.md

 # Describe Tool

 The `describe` tool scans the PR code changes, and automatically generates PR description - title, type, summary, code walkthrough and labels.
-It can ba invoked manually by commenting on any PR:
+It can be invoked manually by commenting on any PR:
 ```
 /describe
 ```